ITA-Solar/rh/Utils/README_emistab.txt

 The c routines have been successfully compiled and run on Linux systems, but I ran into trouble compiling with the latest version of Mac OS X, which I have not yet spent the time to fix.

+*** I couldn't upload these to github due to file size, so the github version is missing those.
+You can make them all via the codes in the Utils folder.

 _____
 Running RH15D with emis_grid.dat